joao-colen/sensor-server/README.md

 });
 ```

-Go to the folder of the project and run `node server.js` to start sensorServer
+Go to the folder of the project in a different terminal and run `node server.js` to start SensorServer